mobin-2008/dinit/doc/getting_started.md

 could stop the boot service via `dinitctl stop boot`).

 Start dinit again (`dinit` in the other terminal, or `dinit -q &`, as before).
-Then list services to make sure mpd started:
+Then list services to make sure pipewire started:
 ```
 $ dinitctl list
 [[+]     ] boot
-[{+}     ] mpd (pid: 17601)
+[{+}     ] pipewire-media-session (pid: 17601)
+[{+}     ] pipewire (pid: 16998)
 ```

-Success! - mpd was started when dinit started.
+Success! - pipewire-media-session and pipewire was started when dinit started.

-If you look in the `waits-for.d` directory we configured earlier, you will find a symlink to the mpd service description file.
+If you look in the `waits-for.d` directory we configured earlier, you will find a symlink to the pipewire-media-session service description file.
 This is how dinit keeps track of what should be started by default.

 ## Further Reading